The Legend of Tarzan (film): Filming

 Principal photography on the film commenced on June 30, 2014, at Warner Bros.
 Studios in Leavesden, Hertfordshire, England.
 Filming had begun on the day an announcement was made for the expansion of the studio.
 Filming wrapped the same year on October 3.
 Filming took place for a total of 70 days.
 According to The Wall Street Journal, shooting the film in Africa would have made the budget even higher.

 Making Africa seem authentic was especially important to the filmmakers, since the film was shot in England, except for six weeks in Gabon, filming background by helicopter without the cast.
-A working waterfall and a 100-foot-long collapsible pier were assembled at Warner Bros.’
+A working waterfall and a 100-foot-long collapsible pier were assembled at Warner Bros.'
 Leavesden studios.
 Seven versions of the African jungle were constructed to show different scenery throughout the filming.
 Plants from Holland were mixed with trees sculpted by the art department.
-Kedleston Hall stood in for the Greystoke Manor, and a cedar tree on the grounds of Highclere Castle served as the setting for an early pivotal scene between Tarzan and Jane.
+Kedleston Hall in Derbyshire stood in for the Greystoke Manor, and a cedar tree on the grounds of Highclere Castle served as the setting for an early pivotal scene between Tarzan and Jane.

 Soundtrack

 The film's score was composed by Rupert Gregson-Williams.
-The soundtrack was released on June 16, 2016 by WaterTower Music and on CD on June 24, 2016.
+The soundtrack was released on June 24, 2016, by WaterTower Music and on CD on July 15, 2016.
 Tony Clarke, Thomas Farnon, and Tom Howe are credited for additional music.
 Hozier provided a single, "Better Love", which is played at the film's end credits.

-Track listing

 Release

-The film was released on July 1, 2016 by Warner Bros., in traditional formats as well as 3D and IMAX 3D.
+The film was released on July 1, 2016, by Warner Bros., in standard formats as well as RealD 3D, IMAX 3D, and 4DX.

 Home media

-The film was released on October 11, 2016, in traditional formats, Blu-ray, DVD and 4K Blu-ray.
+The film was released on October 11, 2016, in standard formats, DVD, Blu-ray, Blu-ray 3D and 4K Blu-ray.